0xcds4r/PicasaLinux/README.md

 # Picasa - Photo Viewer _**LINUX RE-IMPLEMENTATION**_

-Picasa is a simple photo viewer application built with Python and GTK.
-It allows users to browse and view images from a folder, displaying thumbnails and providing fullscreen viewing with zoom and drag capabilities.
+Picasa is a simple photo viewer application re-implemented for Linux using Python and GTK.
+It allows users to browse and view images from a folder, displaying thumbnails and offering fullscreen viewing with zoom and drag capabilities.
+I do not claim ownership of the original application by Google.
+This is simply a convenient tool that I personally enjoy and wanted to port to Linux for convenience, to share with other users who are also looking for this useful tool.
+If any developers would like to improve this project, I welcome contributions.
+Feel free to suggest ideas for improvements through issues, forks, and so on.

 ## Features